-Vote FOR shareholder proposals asking that a majority or more of directors be independent unless the board composition already meets the proposed threshold by the PRIM Board's definition of independent outsider.
+MassPRIM will generally vote FOR shareholder proposals asking that a majority or more of directors be independent unless the board composition already meets the proposed threshold by the MassPRIM Board's definition of independent outsider.
 (See Categorization of Directors.)

-Vote FOR shareholder proposals asking that board audit, compensation, and/or nominating committees be composed exclusively of independent directors if they currently do not meet that standard.
+MassPRIM will generally vote FOR shareholder proposals asking that board audit, compensation, and/or nominating committees be composed exclusively of independent directors if they currently do not meet that standard.